vermaharsha/CodSoft-HeavenlyBaked/README.md

 ## Introduction

 Heavenly Baked is a landing page for a bakery website.
-The page was created as an internship project at CodSoft.

-<a href="https://vermaharsha.github.io/CodSoft-HeavenlyBaked/"><strong>➥ Real-time Demonstration</strong></a>
+<a href="https://vermaharsha.github.io/HeavenlyBaked/"><strong>➥ Real-time Demonstration</strong></a>

 ## Features